 Here Are My Hands by

-A diversity cast of characters present the different parts of the body in rollicking rhyme.
+A diverse cast of characters presents the different parts of the body in rollicking rhyme.
 [Big Book picture book, ages 2 and up]

 My Five Senses (big book format) by Aliki